UoA-eResearch/NZReefs/README.md

-# Hauturu
+# NZReefs
-A Leaflet map of sampled sites near Hauturu/Little Barrier Island, with attached text and images.
+A Leaflet map of sampled sites near:

+- Hauturu/Little Barrier Island
+- Poor Knights Island

+CSVs and images are streamed directly from Dropbox

 For Nick Shears